xonixx/xonixx.github.io/bilingual_books.md

 This step is a bit tricky and technical.
 You need to merge the two PDFs, but in a specific way.

-You need to build a merged PDF where the source and target PDF pages go interleaved.
-That is: 1st page source, 1st page target, 2nd page source, 2nd page target, and so on.
+You need to build a merged PDF where the source and translated PDF pages go interleaved.
+That is: 1st page source, 1st page translated, 2nd page source, 2nd page translated, and so on.

 I used a pdftk tool for that